moggieuk/Happy-Hare/README.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) My Testing:
 This new v2 Happy Hare software is largely rewritten and so, despite best efforts, has probably introduced some bugs that may not exist in the previous version.
 It also lacks extensive testing on different configurations that will stress the corner cases.
 I have been using it successfully on Voron 2.4 / ERCF v1.1 and ERCF v2.0 with EASY-BRD and ERB board.
 I use a self-modified CW2 extruder with foolproof microswitch toolhead sensor (hall effect switches are extremely problematic in my experience).
-My day-to-day configuration is to load the filament to the extruder in a single movement at 250mm/s, then home to toolhead sensor with synchronous gear/extruder movement although I have just moved to automatic "touch" homing to the nozzle whcih works without ANY knowledge of my extruder dimensions!!
+My day-to-day configuration is to load the filament to the extruder in a single movement at 250mm/s, then home to toolhead sensor with synchronous gear/extruder movement although I have just moved to an experimental automatic "touch" homing to the nozzle whcih works without ANY knowledge of my extruder dimensions!!
 Yeah, really, load filament in gate, fast 670mm move, home to nozzle!

 ### My Setup: